 The weight is perhaps the most significant downside to the fantastic piece of paintball gear.
 Although it is capable of rapid fire, it is a much heavier mechanical marker than others like it.
 The Tippmann A5 does have accuracy in its shots, but not so much in its pinpointing accuracy, such as with the electro-pneumatic markers.
 There is enough accuracy to land a shot when you’re at a reasonable distance away from your target.
 But if you go over 40 feet away, it will be harder to be accurate.
 You may find the trigger stiff as well.

 If there is an internal problem with the Tippmann A5, it may be harder to fix than it would with comparable models.
 The parts of the A5 cannot be used with any other weapon.
 You may not like the “no tool field strip” either, which means you can’t use tools to take out the reportedly tight pins.
 Some people have accidentally discharged the gun while disassembling it.
 If this Tippmann a5 Review has helped you make a decision please let us know.
-This is also one of the top 10 paintball guns in our legendary comprehensive guide.
+This is also one of the best paintball markers in our legendary comprehensive guide.

 Product images sourced from Amazon.com